Find what could kill your idea before you build it.

 Not a chat log.
 Not a vibe check.
 A document you can forward to your cofounder and they will know exactly what to do next.

-- 02Kill criteria, named in plain EnglishThe two or three facts that would reverse the call.
+- 02Named risks, in plain EnglishThe two or three facts that would change the score.
 Defended with sources.

 - 04A share link your cofounder can argue withEvery claim cited.
 Every source in the library.
 No login wall.

-- You leave with a no and three follow-up questions you cannot answer.
+- You leave with no signal and three questions you cannot answer.

-- One hour.
-A cited memo waiting in your inbox.
+- A cited research report waiting in your inbox.

-- Kill criteria named in writing, before the meeting.
+- Risks named in writing, before the build.

-- Three counters drafted, sources attached, ready to walk in with.
+- Three counters drafted, sources attached, ready to act on.

 How Verdikt compares to other startup-idea tools.

-The honest read on IdeaProof, Evalyze, and ValidatorAI.
+The honest read on IdeaProof, Ideabrowser, and ValidatorAI.
 Where each fits, where Verdikt wins, and where it doesn't.

 Get your verdict.

 One sentence in.
-A defensible memo out. $49.99.
-Refund or re-run if it's not defensible.
+A defensible report out.
+Paid from $14.99.
+Refund or re-run if we fail to deliver a verdict.